Tineey0402/Zuri-s-Carousel/README.md

 # Zuri-s-Carousel
-# was tasked to Create a Carousel/Slideshow with 6 different images of  your choice
+# was tasked to Create a Carousel/Slideshow with 6 different images.